efermenal/personal-blog/content/books/the-philosophy-of-redemption/index.md

 carefully curated selection of material holding the main ideas and adding a thoughtful preliminary study that introduces us gracefully to the crux of the matter.

-> God is dead and his death was the life of the universe.
+> God is dead and his death was the life of the universe

-In *Die Philosophie der Erlösung*, Mainländer proposes a unique cosmovision of the universe: at the beginning, there was only God as a pre-cosmic, incognizable unit—a super-being—who, at some point, exercised his sole divine will after concluding that non-existence was better than existence.
+In *Die Philosophie der Erlösung*—translated as The Philosophy of Redemption or The Philosophy of Salvation—, Mainländer proposes a unique cosmovision of the universe: at the beginning, there was only God as a pre-cosmic, incognizable unit—a super-being—who, at some point, exercised his sole divine will after concluding that non-existence was better than existence.
 God didn't want to be.
 However, due to his divine nature, his essence was an obstacle to his immediate entrance into nothingness—since he is almighty.
 Therefore, his essence had to disintegrate into a world of multiplicity, where every single individual is willing not to be, fighting each other to weaken the remaining strengths of a God who is no more.
-In this way, the whole universe has a goal: not being, and it is achieved by the continuous weakening of forces to the point of extermination.
+In this way, the whole universe—the fragments of God—has a goal: not being, and it is achieved by the continuous weakening of forces to the point of extermination.
+Borges beautifully captures this idea, describing universal history as "the dark agony of those fragment".

-This weakening of forces/wills is the law of the cosmos, and for mankind, it is translated into suffering.
+This weakening of forces/wills is the law that rules the cosmos, and for mankind, it is translated into suffering.
 We can see in this creational myth parallels with the Big Bang: this God, eager not to be, marks the beginning of time, while the expansion of the universe would be the multitude of wills resulting from the suicidal God.
 Indeed, Mainländer thought of his philosophical system as a way to reconcile religion with science.
-Under this paradigm, life is not the result of a conscientious divine creation, but rather an exhaustion of a blind will, where everything is subordinated to the Law of the Weakening of the Force—implying that the ultimate fate of everything is disappearance.
+Nevertheless, under this paradigm, life is not the result of a conscientious divine creation, but rather an exhaustion of a blind will, where everything is subordinated to the Law of the Weakening of the Force—implying that the ultimate fate of everything is disappearance.
 The death of